wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 [Connect to an on-premises SQL Server from Azure Mobile Services using Hybrid Connections (Channel 9 video)](http://channel9.msdn.com/Series/Windows-Azure-Mobile-Services/Connect-to-an-on-premises-SQL-Server-from-Azure-Mobile-Services-using-Hybrid-Connections)

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference on Websites and Web Apps in Azure Websites](https://manage.windowsazure.cn/)

 <!-- IMAGES -->
 [New]:./media/web-sites-hybrid-connection-get-started/B01New.png